miyamok/epsilonproofchecker/README.md

 (A -> (A -> A) -> A) -> (A -> A -> A) -> A -> A by S
 (A -> A -> A) -> A -> A by MP
 A -> A by MP
-% ./Main examples/ex24_drinkers_paradox.proof
+% epsilonproofchecker examples/ex24_drinkers_paradox.proof
 -- Correct proof of ⊢ ex x(P(x) -> all x P(x))
-% ./Main examples/ex25_drinkers_paradox_eps.proof
+% epsilonproofchecker examples/ex25_drinkers_paradox_eps.proof
 -- Correct proof of ⊢ P(eps x(P(x) -> P(eps x ~P(x)))) -> P(eps x ~P(x))
-% ./Main examples/ex05_wrong.proof
+% epsilonproofchecker examples/ex05_wrong.proof
 Error at line 1: A -> B by K
 % cat examples/ex05_wrong.proof
 A -> B by K
-% ./Main examples/ex07_assumption.proof
+% epsilonproofchecker examples/ex07_assumption.proof
 -- Correct proof of ⊢ A -> A
 % cat examples/ex07_assumption.proof
 A by Asm
 deduction-transformation
 % z3 -version ## assume Microsoft's Z3 is installed
 Z3 version 4.12.3 - 64 bit
-% ./Main examples/ex18_inverse_AllShift_auto.proof
+% epsilonproofchecker examples/ex18_inverse_AllShift_auto.proof
 -- Correct proof of ⊢ (B -> all x P(x)) -> all y (B -> P(y))
 % cat examples/ex18_inverse_AllShift_auto.proof
 (B -> all x P(x)) -> all y (B -> P(y)) by Auto